brandondombrowsky/designADatabase/README.md

 # designADatabase
-In this project, my team was responsible for creating a database that will maintain core identity information on all entries, however, the database also maintains the ability to build a core identity when information on a target is sparse (core).
-The database will be able to handle data farmed from social media platforms like Fakebook, Twitter, Instagram, etc (input).
-The database will also be able to handle a variety of products, services or opinions for which preferences can be tracked for each person in the database based on analyzing their data (output).
+CORE - In this project, my team was responsible for creating a database to maintain core identity information on all entries, however, the database also maintains the ability to build a core identity when information on a target is sparse.

+INPUT - The database will be able to handle data farmed from social media platforms like Fakebook, Twitter, Instagram, etc.

+OUTPUT - The database will also be able to handle a variety of products, services or opinions for which preferences can be tracked for each person in the database based on analyzing their data.

 # ERD
 The preliminary design of my team's database.